Sports Massage is commonly used to:-

 - Reduce the chance of injury.

-Our principal practitioner has over 11 years experience of treating office workers, emergency service personnel, military personnel and both amateur and elite level athletes.
+Our principal practitioner (Terry) has over 11 years experience treating office workers, emergency service personnel, military personnel and both amateur and elite level athletes.
 Athletes have included, rowers, gymnasts, triathletes, runners, ballet dancers, horse dressage competitors, cross fit competitors, swimmers, cyclists, elite-serving and ex-service military personnel and many other disciplines.
-He has signed up for the Sports Massage Association (SMA) Road2Success Athlete Sponsorship Programme.
+He has developed a specific interest in Sports Chiropractic (McTimoney), due to a combination of his previous time within the armed services and his additional training in advanced soft-tissue therapies.
+Soft-tissue therapy and McTimoney Chiropractic technique work exceptionally well together, as each type of treatment has limitations.
+Furthermore, Terry has signed up for the Sports Massage Association (SMA) Road2Success Athlete Sponsorship Programme.
 The programme is designed to help our future Olympic Athletes, who currently lack sponsorship or funding.
 Therapists who have signed up offer special discounted treatment rates to Athletes who meet the eligibility criteria.
 Please see the Sports Massage Association (SMA) link on the page for further details.

 Chiropractic and Massage Registrations